Researcher and writer focused on issues of social, environmental, and economic justice.

 Isaac Thornley

 I am a Postdoctoral Fellow at the Institute for Environment, Conservation and Sustainability (IECS) and the Department of Human Geography at University of Toronto Scarborough.
-I am also a Course Instructor in the Department of Geography and Planning at the University of Toronto.
-My postdoctoral research examines Canada’s emerging electric vehicle (EV) battery supply chain, drawing on political ecology and energy humanities approaches.
-This work builds upon my doctoral research on Canadian pipeline politics (specifically, the Trans Mountain Expansion project), where I employed psychoanalytic ideology critique to analyze how state and corporate actors attempted to secure social license for the pipeline.
-I am broadly interested in the political and ideological dynamics of the unfolding energy transition.
+I have also worked as a Course Instructor in the Department of Geography and Planning at the University of Toronto.
+My postdoctoral research examines Canada’s emerging electric vehicle (EV) battery supply chain, drawing on political ecology and social and political theory.
+This work builds upon my doctoral research on Canadian pipeline politics (specifically, the Trans Mountain Expansion project), where I analyzed how state and corporate actors attempted to secure social license for the pipeline.
+I am broadly interested in the political and ideological dynamics of infrastructure development amid energy transitions.

 Let's work together.

-My work combines research, teaching, and communications in support of social and environmental justice — in Canada and beyond.
+My work combines research, teaching, and communications in support of social, economic, and environmental justice — in Canada and beyond.

 Communications